 Examine the relationship and construct ways to strengthen and build it up through a discussion, rather than alienating or distancing.

 When it comes to the logistics of providing helpful guidance, there are two schools of thought:

 • Have a preemptive conversation.

 “We’ve noticed lately that the toys the kids tend to play with most are the ones that really challenge them to use their imaginations.
-In the future, we are hoping to really focus on not having toys in the house that run on batteries and basically do all of the playing for them.
-With Jack’s birthday coming up, I have some great ideas about what I know he would truly enjoy as birthday gifts!”
+We’d love to focus on not having toys in the house that run on batteries and basically do all of the playing for them.
+With Jack’s birthday coming up, I have a few ideas about what gifts I know he’d truly enjoy — would you like to hear them?”

 • Provide gift suggestions only when suggestions are requested.

-4. Practice gratitude (even when you are disappointed).
+4. Practice gratitude (even when you’re disappointed).

 It’s such a simple but powerful truth.
-Yes, it is good to be careful and mindful of what comes into our home.
+Yes, it’s good to be careful and mindful of what comes into our home.
 Yes, it can be difficult to quietly remove toys that don’t meet our family’s standards.
-Yes, it is hurtful when our boundaries are not respected by those we love.Photo by John Morgan
+Yes, it’s hurtful when our boundaries are not respected by those we love.Photo by John Morgan

 Ultimately, though, we show love in our relationships when we let them learn what we value as a family.
 Then, we can choose to respond with grace and gratitude, regardless of what they give.

 It’s possible to honor the relationship with thanks for the thoughtfulness, even while knowing the gift may not find a permanent place in your home.